octomix/josson/README.md

                                                {} → concat(%) → ""

 73. Function `unwind()` works like MongoDB `$unwind` operation.
 The operation is the reverse of `group()`.
+    It supports parameter with prefix `+` in order to add element even the path is unresolvable.

         josson.getNode("items.group(brand,map(name,qty,netPrice:calc(unitPrice-x,x:coalesce(unitDiscount,0)))).unwind(elements)")
         ==>